mu-semtech/mu-project/TUTORIALS.md

 - Load the delta report into a variable
 - Define some variables.

-Lastly we define an array that will hold the URI’s of all emails that need to be send.
+Lastly we define an array that will hold the URI’s of all emails that need to be sent.

 ```python